-As of De cember 31,
+As of December 31,

-2021 2020
+2022 2021

-(in the ousands)
+(in the usands)

 Deferred tax assets:

-Compensation and benefits \$ 17,290 \$ 18,261
+Compensation and benefits \$ 16,798 \$ 17,290

-Depreciation and amortization 642
+Depreciation and amortization 581

-Cumulative translation adjustment 11,679 10,079
+Cumulative translation adjustment 14,096 11,679

-Operating loss carryforwards 4,900 11,736
+Operating loss carryforwards 9,146 4,900

-Capital loss carryforwards 2,503 2,298
+Capital loss carryforwards 2,561 2,503

-Lease asset 22,763 23,867
+Lease asset 26,963 22,763

-Other financial accruals 1,947 448
+Other financial accruals 7,612 1,947

-Valuation allowances (2,503) (2,298)
+Valuation allowances (2,561) (2,503)

-Total deferred tax assets 58,579 65,033
+Total deferred tax assets 75,196 58,579

-As of Dec cember 31,

-2021 2020
+2022 2021

-(in tho ousands)
+(in the usands)

 Deferred tax liabilities:

-Depreciation and amortization 4,126
+Depreciation and amortization 3,934 4,126

-Lease liability 18,537 19,139
+Lease liability 22,089 18,537

-Other financial accruals 9,082 6,934
+Other financial accruals 10,731 9,082

-Total deferred tax liabilities 31,745 26,073
+Total deferred tax liabilities 36,754 31,745

-Net deferred tax asset \$ 26,834 \$ 38,960
+Net deferred tax asset \$ 38,442 \$ 26,834

 Aside from the required reporting of its lease asset for ASU No. 2016-02, the Company's largest deferred tax asset principally relates to compensation expense deducted for book purposes but not yet deducted for tax purposes.
-Based on the Company's historical taxable income and its expectation for taxable income in the future, management expects this deferred tax asset related to compensation will be realized as offsets to future taxable income.
+Based on the

+Company's historical taxable income and its expectation for taxable income in the future, management expects this deferred tax asset related to compensation will be realized as offsets to future taxable income.

-The Company's deferred taxes for operating loss carryforwards relate to losses incurred in foreign jurisdictions.
-These jurisdictions have been profitable in prior years and the Company believes it is more likely than not they will be profitable in future years.
+The Company's deferred taxes for operating loss carryforwards relate primarily to a current year loss in the United States along with carryforward losses in certain foreign jurisdictions.
+These jurisdictions, and the United States in particular, have been profitable either in the current year or prior years and the Company believes it is more likely than not they will be profitable in future years.
 However, management has carefully considered the need for a valuation allowance by evaluating each jurisdiction separately and considering items such as historical and estimated future taxable income, cost bases, and other various factors.
 Based on all available information, the Company has determined that it is more likely than not that it will realize the full benefit of these operating loss carryforwards and other deferred tax assets for these jurisdictions.
-As of December 31, 2021, the Company had operating loss carryforwards which in aggregate totaled \$21.4 million, and these operating loss carryforwards may be carried forward five years or longer.
+As of December 31, 2022, the Company had operating loss carryforwards which in aggregate totaled \$36.8 million with \$34.7 million available to be carried forward indefinitely and the remaining \$2.1 million available to be carried forward four years or longer.

 In addition to operating loss carryforwards, the Company has capital loss carryforwards related to the sale of its investments, and these capital loss carryforwards can only be utilized against capital gains in the same jurisdiction.
-Approximately \$2.4 million of the deferred tax asset related to capital loss carryforwards can be carried forward indefinitely and \$0.1 million can be carried forward for four years.
+Approximately \$2.4 million of the deferred tax asset related to capital loss carryforwards can be carried forward indefinitely and \$0.2 million can be carried forward for three years.
 However, since the Company has nominal remaining investments and considers it more likely than not that the Company will generate capital gains, the Company has established a full valuation allowance against the deferred tax assets related to these capital losses.

 The Company is subject to the income tax laws of the United States, its states and municipalities, and those of the foreign jurisdictions in which the Company operates.
 These laws are complex, and the manner in which they apply to the taxpayer's facts is sometimes open to interpretation.
 Management must make judgments in assessing the likelihood that a tax position will be sustained upon examination by the taxing authorities based on the technical merits of the tax position.
 In the normal course of business, the Company may be under audit in one or more of its jurisdictions in an open tax year for that particular jurisdiction.
-As of December 31, 2021, the Company does not expect any material changes in its tax provision related to any current or future audits.
+As of December 31, 2022, the Company does not expect any material changes in its tax provision related to any current or future audits.